 This is one tasty and EASY recipe!
 I drizzled mine with some honey, and served it with a nice spinach salad and glass of sangria.
 SO summer-y and delicious!
 Might I say…I really do think this is a restaurant quality dish.
 It’s so different and really, foolproof.
+It is an easy weeknight meal for pork loin lovers needing a new and different recipe!

 You’ll mix your crust together to form a paste- like I said though, chop your garlic to your liking and it will be great either way.